 So the last name that’s on your primary ID is required to match exactly (excluding accents and hyphens) the name that’s on the confirmation of your registration and test appointment.
 It goes without saying that you must meet all of your state’s other requirements such as the minimum age required to qualify for GED testing.

 So once again, the following documents are acceptable IDs to get admitted to a GED test center or to be allowed to take the GED exam online: Passports, Government-issued Driver’s licenses, Temporary Driver’s Licenses, State ID cards (including documents issued by state motor vehicle agencies), National ID cards, and Military ID cards.

 It is important to note that ID requirements may vary by state.
 So please make sure to get well-informed about your state’s specific ID requirements and policies.
-Major GED prep facilities and GED test centers will definitely be able to advise you properly!
+Major GED prep facilities and GED test centers across America will definitely be able to advise you properly!

 To meet all these requirements, students may be required to provide more than just one form ID.
 Keep in mind that students that do not provide proper IDs will not be allowed to sit for the GED exam.

 GED Testing Service is aware that some GED test-takers might not be able to provide proper IDs as obtaining traditional government-issued IDs as listed above is not possible.

 This is often the case with testers in Youth Offender programs and with homeless youth.
 Inmates that reside in halfway houses may face these problems as well.